by Collyn Rivers – Updated 2021

 The side-wall area to the rear of the axle/s needs to be marginally greater than in front of the axle.
 This reduces sway caused by a side-wind gust and by long trucks passing, or passed, at speed.
 The 1990s Phoenix shown above has diagonally sloping walls at its front.
 This ensured the set-back axles did not result in excess side (frontal) area.
 It is still respected for its excellent stability.

-Making travel trailers more stable – how can I tell if my rig is unstable
+Making caravans more stable – how can I tell if my rig is unstable

 No trailer pulled via an overhung hitch can ever be 100% stable.
 If the trailer sways, that automatically causes the tow vehicle to sway in the opposite manner.
 And vice versa.
 Nose mass and correct weight distribution assist to limit this.
 So does a tow vehicle much heavier than the trailer.